kellyworkos00-droid/project003/README.md

 Open http://localhost:3000 — login uses backend `/auth/login` (default admin/admin; configure via `ADMIN_USERNAME`/`ADMIN_PASSWORD`).

+Pages: Login, Contacts, Deals, Inventory, Sales Orders.

 ## Roadmap (Next)
-- Authentication: JWT-based login, users, roles, permissions
+- ✅ Authentication: Token-based login endpoint (basic)
-- Postgres + Alembic migrations
+- ✅ Postgres + Alembic migrations with constraints
-- Additional modules: Sales, Inventory, Invoicing, Projects
+- ✅ Additional modules: Inventory, Sales Orders
-- UI app (React/Next.js) with module-aware navigation
+- ✅ User/Role models for RBAC foundation
+- 🔲 Enforce auth on endpoints with decorators
+- 🔲 Password hashing (bcrypt) and user management endpoints
+- 🔲 Invoicing and Projects modules
+- 🔲 Full role-based permission checks
-- Plugin framework: dynamic discovery/registration of modules
+- 🔲 Plugin framework: dynamic discovery/registration of modules
-- Multi-tenancy and audit logs
+- 🔲 Multi-tenancy and audit logs
-- Import/export and data tooling
+- 🔲 Import/export and data tooling
+- 🔲 Advanced UI with dashboards and reporting

 ## Notes
 This repo is a foundation, not a finished product.
 The goal is to give you a working baseline and a clear path to grow into a powerful, Odoo-class system.